VertigoRed/odin-recipes/README.md

 # odin-recipes
-First Html website for the Odin Project
+This is my first website made for the Odin Project, 'Project Recipes' I will reflect further on this project in the future.